Under Occupation Charge (“Bedroom Tax”)

 You won’t be affected if:

-- You live in a one bedroom flat or bedsit,
+- You live in a one bedroom flat property

-- You or your partner are old enough to receive pension credits.
-This would be anyone who was born before 6th November 1953 (date correct as of 6th July 2018).
+- You or your partner are old enough to receive pension credit.

-Under the new rules, if you have more bedrooms than the UK government says you need, you will receive less housing benefit than you have previously.
+Under these rules, if you have more bedrooms than the UK government says you need, you will receive less housing benefit or universal credit.

-The new rules mean you will be allocated one bedroom for:
+The legislation states that you will be allocated one bedroom for:

 - Each adult couple